chromium/chromium/ui/file_manager/file_manager/state/README.md

 # Files app state management

-In this folder contains the data model and the APIs to manage the state for the whole Files app.
+This folder contains the data model and the APIs to manage the state for the whole Files app.

 ## Deps